Fox Wars: First Fox War

-After the Peace Conference of 1701, Antoine de Lamothe Cadillac resolved the trade issue by establishing a new fort, Fort Pontchartrain, at Detroit.
+After the Peace Conference of 1701, Antoine de Lamothe Cadillac resolved the trade issue by establishing a new fort, Fort Pontchartrain du Détroit.
 This location was strategic, as it allowed access to the water trade routes, which were more accessible than Montreal, and the warpaths of the Great Lakes region.
-Despite enabling access to this region by establishing a fort, the French could not survive without the help of the aboriginal people.
+Despite enabling access to this region by establishing a fort, the French could not survive without the help of the indigenous people.
 Governor Cadillac invited numerous tribes to settle in the area.
-Ottawa and Huron peoples established villages in the area, soon joined by the Potawatomi, Miamis, and Ojibwa.
+Odawa and Huron people established villages in the area, soon joined by the Potawatomi, Miami, and Ojibwe.
 The population may have reached 6,000 at times.
-This was positive for the French, but their presence and the presence of the Fox would aggravate things in the region.
+This was positive for the French, but their presence and the presence of the Meskwaki would aggravate things in the region.

 Indigenous groups that were enemies lived fairly far apart, but in Detroit, they lived side by side competing for a concrete and practical relationship with the French.
-As French colonizers sought to enlarge their influence in the West, they sought to ally themselves with the Indians as commercial and military partners.
-At the time, French imperial policy had already privileged certain aboriginal tribes, in particular the Ojibwa-Ottawa-Potawatimi confederacy and the Illini confederacy in the south, and the Sioux were the next profitable alliance.
-The Wisconsin tribes (Fox, Sauk, Mascouten, Kickapoo and Winnebago), with the intention of dominating the post, prevented the French from having direct trade access to the Sioux.
-Concurrently, they would disrupt the lives of the Ottawas and Miamis near Detroit, as well as the French settlement.
+As French colonizers sought to enlarge their influence in the West, they sought to ally themselves with the natives as commercial and military partners.
+At the time, French imperial policy had already privileged certain indigenous tribes, in particular the Ojibwe-Odawa-Potawatomi confederacy and the Illini in the south, and the Sioux were the next profitable alliance.
+The Wisconsin tribes (Meskwaki, Sauk, Mascouten, Kickapoo and Ho-Chunk), with the intention of dominating the post, prevented the French from having direct trade access to the Sioux.
+Concurrently, they would disrupt the lives of the Odawa and Miami near Detroit, as well as the French settlement.